ethanstrominger/SimpleCarJava/Java/NOTES.md

 - Have snack and water on hand before meeting (if will need)
 - Ethan: Turn off Slack
 - Discuss staying alert (snacks, standing,...)
+- Set Ethan's keyboard (for use with Windows remotely)
+- Ethan restart computer before meeting (if still having problems after moving it from floor)

 AGENDA (during meeting)